Logo

 Why You Should Visit:

 Tour the clan rooms and battlements for romantic Highland vibes.
-The castle's postcard-perfect setting against Skye mountains makes it a cinematic farewell to the wilds.
+The castle's postcard-perfect setting against Skye's Cuillin mountains makes it a cinematic farewell to the wilds of your Edinburgh Highlands itinerary 6 days.

 Hours